Appian does not allow plug-ins that include proprietary libraries that require a license to be distributed or deployed in production.

 If your component uses a third-party service or library make sure you clear communicate any requirements for using that service.
 Use the component description to indicate whether customers need to register for another company's service and what additional costs are involved.
 If costs are based on usage, make sure the customer has ways to control their costs and that your component minimizes usage as much as possible.

 If you decide to reference a library using a URL, be aware:

 In general you'll deliver a more consistent experience if you copy the library and distribute it with your plug-in.
 If that's not possible, you should explain any network access requirements in the component description.

 Sometimes the library you want to load depends on the value of an input parameter.
-For example, the Google Maps API requires an API key to be appended to the script URL, and that key is provided by the designer as an input parameter to the component.
+For example, the Google Maps API requires an API key to be appended to the script URL, and that key is provided by the developer as an input parameter to the component.

 In these cases you can't use a static